fff-rs/juice/CONTRIBUTING.md

 ## Feature Requests

-To request a change to the way that one of the Leaf libraries work, please open an issue in the repository.
+To request a change to the way that one of the Juice libraries work, please open an issue in the repository.

 ## Appendix